Orbital Pumping Incorporating Both Orbital Angular Momentum and Position

+In addition to the interconversion between OAM and OAP, we find \textit{intra}conversion among OAM components and \textit{intra}conversion among OAP components, which can be called OAM and OAP swapping effects, respectively (see \cite{supple} for details).
+The OAM swapping effect is analogous to the spin swapping effect~\cite{lifshits2009,sadjina2012,saidaoui2016}, in line with a recent theory~\cite{Manchon2023}.
+The OAP swapping effect, however, does not have any spin counterpart.
+The OAM and OAP swapping effects require the orbital texture but do not require the spin-orbit coupling.

+The short decay length ($\leq$ 1 nm) of orbital currents in NM1 [Fig. \ref{fig:2}(a)] is consistent with recent theoretical calculations~\cite{urazhdin2023,belashchenko2023,Rang2024}, but much shorter than experimental values (5 $\sim$ 100 nm)~\cite{lee2021,Choi2023,moriya2024,Otani2024}.
+Possible reasons for this discrepancy include disorder scattering~\cite{Liu2024,Sohn2024}, multi-grain effects~\cite{liao2022,idrobo2024}, and electron-phonon scattering~\cite{Otani2024}, all of which go beyond the scope of this paper.
+We argue that this controversy does not affect the predicted qualitative features.
+In particular, even if the orbital relaxation length is very short, the pumped OAM and OAP currents can be electrically measured through their conversion to transverse charge currents [Fig. \ref{fig:2}(a)] via the inverse orbital Hall effect~\cite{han2022,Wang2023,Xu2023} and the inverse orbital-torsion Hall effect~\cite{han2022}, respectively, just as pumped spin currents are electrically measured even when their decay length is very short ($\sim$ 1 nm) in materials with strong SOC.

-The pumped OAM and OAP currents are converted to transverse charge currents $j_x$ through the inverse orbital Hall effect~\cite{han2022,Wang2023,Xu2023} and inverse orbital-torsion Hall effect~\cite{han2022}, respectively [Figs.~\ref{fig:2}(a) and (b)].
-A recent orbital pumping experiment~\cite{hayashi2023} reported a DC charge current and attributed it entirely to conversion from pumped DC OAM current~\cite{go2023}.
-However, the measured DC charge current may contain an additional contribution due to conversion from pumped DC OAP current.
+A recent orbital pumping experiment~\cite{hayashi2023} reported a DC charge current and attributed it entirely to conversion from pumped DC OAM current~\cite{go2023orbital}.
+However, according to our calculation, the measured DC charge current contains an additional contribution due to conversion from a pumped DC OAP current.
 The converted charge current also contains a second-harmonic component since pumped OAM and OAP currents contain second-harmonic components [Fig.~\ref{fig:2}(b)].
 The second-harmonic charge current remains unexplored experimentally.
-It is worth noting that the generalized pumping equation derived in SM~\cite{supple} indicates that a $d$-orbital system may also produce a fourth-harmonic component.
+It is worth noting that the generalized pumping equation derived in Supplemental Materials (SM)~\cite{supple} indicates that a $d$-orbital system may also produce a fourth-harmonic component.
 As a spin pumping current contains only DC and first-harmonic components~\cite{tserkovnyak2002}, higher-harmonics pumping signals are a unique feature of orbital pumping.

-In addition to orbital pumping, we find that the pumped orbital current is converted to another orbital current, i.e., the orbital swapping effect.
-Analogous to the spin swapping effect~\cite{lifshits2009,sadjina2012,saidaoui2016}, it results in the type I conversion (e.g., $j_z^{L_y,\rm DC}\rightarrow j_y^{L_z,\rm DC}$) and the type II conversion (e.g., $j_z^{L_z,\rm DC}\rightarrow j_x^{L_x,\rm DC}$) , which can be called the OAM swapping effect and is in line with a recent theory~\cite{Manchon2023}.
-We find that the OAP swapping effect also arises (see SM~\cite{supple}).
-Similar to the orbital Hall effect~\cite{go2018}, the orbital swapping effect arises even without SOC.
-But it vanishes in the absence of the orbital texture.